This chapter includes the following topics:

-For information about developing and deploying custom pagelets, see Introduction to Pagelets in Oracle Fusion Middleware Developing WebCenter Portal Assets and Custom Components with Oracle JDeveloper.
+For information about developing and deploying custom pagelets, see Introduction to Pagelets in Developing WebCenter Portal Assets and Custom Components with Oracle JDeveloper.

-For information about configuring the Pagelet Producer and registering producers, see Managing Pagelet Producer in Oracle Fusion Middleware Administering Oracle WebCenter Portal.
+For information on configuring the Pagelet Producer and registering producers, see Managing Pagelet Producer in Administering Oracle WebCenter Portal.

 To perform the tasks in this chapter, you must be a portal manager or member with